 The NHTSA awarded the 2010 MINI Cooper five stars out of five for protecting front passengers in a side-impact crash, and four stars out of five for protecting front and rear passengers in the event of front-end crashes.
 All trims come standard with a wide range of safety features, including Dynamic Stability Control and four-wheel antilock brakes with electronic brakeforce distribution.
 The JCW trims add traction control with electronic differential lock control.
 Six airbags, including front-seat-mounted side-impact and side-curtain airbags, also come standard.

 By mounting the engine transversely, the MINI Cooper increases the front crumple zone, allowing for crash impact to dissipate over a wider area.
 Also, in the event of an accident, a crash sensor automatically deploys hazard lights, unlocks the doors, and disables the fuel pump.
 Safety options include rear parking sensors.

 The MINI Cooper continues to receive very good marks from owners for its performance and taut ride as well as its sporty handling, top-notch fuel economy, and overall fun factor.
 Owners especially like the MINI Cooper's unique exterior styling and body and its wide range of options for customization.
 They find it easy to park in even the smallest of spaces, making it especially popular with urbanites.

 However, given its small size, the MINI Cooper does have its drawbacks, according to owners.
 The limited cargo space and small back seat cause problems for some owners, while others would like to see better interior ergonomics.
 In addition, some find the suspension a bit too firm, especially over rough road surfaces.
 However, the MINI Cooper receives overwhelmingly positive reviews from most owners.

-Talk about the 2010 MINI Cooper
+Cars compared to 2010 MINI Cooper

 MINI Cooper Questions